 Working in the United States, when the FBI makes a security recommendation, you probably pay attention.
-Since February of 2020 (two years ago), the FBI has touted password phrases (aka passphrase) over passwords as more secure.
-Using long-formed phrases (aka content king) keeps hackers from figuring out your password – ranging from hours to more-than-your-lifespan.
+Since February of 2020, the FBI has touted password phrases (aka passphrase) over passwords as more secure.
+Using long-formed phrases (aka content king) keeps hackers from figuring out your password – ranging from hours to more than your lifespan.

 IN THE BEGINNING

-For the most part, people use pet names, favorite celebrities, birth dates, right-click in their browser to create ‘hard password’ options, and some folks just mash keys on their keyboard.
-There are those that feel their tech-savvy is elevated by use of a password keeper.
-There is an advantage to a good password keeper that requires multi-factor authentication – advantage of security at scale, with another organization responsible for layers and layers of security.
+For the most part, people use pet names, favorite celebrities, and birth dates, right-click in their browser to create ‘hard password’ options, and some folks just mash keys on their keyboard.
+There are those who feel their tech-savvy is elevated by the use of a password keeper.
+There is an advantage to a good password keeper that requires multi-factor authentication – the advantage of security at scale, with another organization responsible for layers and layers of security.
 But…

 [Aside: if you didn’t know, LastPass was breached in DEC 2022.
 To date, 1Password and Bitwarden boast they haven’t been hacked – which is the equivalent of putting a target on them.]